lfatton/TechnicalTaskPixiJS/README.md

 # to start the server in dev mode with webpack
 npm run start
 ```
-t should now run on [http://localhost:9000](http://localhost:9000) in your browser :)
+It should now run on [http://localhost:9000](http://localhost:9000) in your browser :)